Creamy Vegan Root Beer Float Recipe

-Ditch the high sugar, artificial and toxic ingredients in classic Root Beer Float recipes and swap them for health-promoting, low sugar and real food sources, all without sacrificing taste!
-This dairy free and healthy root beer float recipe uses root beer kombucha and sugar free coconut vanilla ice cream, resulting in creamy guilt-free decadence that’s perfect for adults and kids alike.
+Ditch the high sugar, artificial ingredients in classic Root Beer Float recipes and swap them for health-promoting, low sugar and real food sources, all without sacrificing taste!
+This healthy, vegan root beer float recipe uses root beer kombucha and sugar-free coconut vanilla ice cream, resulting in creamy decadence that’s perfect for adults and kids alike.

 This post is sponsored by Sprouts Farmers Market.
 All thoughts and opinions are my own.
 Thank you for supporting the brands that make it possible for Root + Revel to provide free content and healthy living inspiration.

 When I was a kid, I loved root beer floats.
 There’s something about the combo of the classic American fizzy, molasses flavored soda mixed with creamy, rich vanilla ice cream that is unlike any other.

 Top it off with some whipped cream and even chocolate syrup for bonus points, and you’ve got a killer dessert right there!

 I mean, not to be morbid or over exaggerate, but seriously–are you aware of the harmful ingredients and high sugar content found in conventional root beer brands like A&W, Barq’s and IBC?

 In a standard 20 ounce bottle of A&W, for example, there’s a whopping 75 grams of sugar!
 And that doesn’t include the ice cream and other toppings.

 What else is inside a typical root beer bottle?